6 Tips To Avoid A Motorcycle Accident

 3. Assume You're Invisible

-Riding a motorcycle makes you harder to spot while you're on the road.
+Riding a motorcycle makes you harder to spot by motor vehicle drivers.

 Other drivers sometimes fail to notice large pickup trucks, so you know they're extremely likely to miss you on your bike.

-Also, studies have found that people in cars subconsciously pay more attention to other cars on the road than they do motorcycles.
+Studies have also found that people in cars subconsciously pay more attention to other cars on the road than they do to motorcycles.

-Numerous motorcycle accidents are caused because a car driver didn't notice the motorcycle and it appeared to "come out of nowhere," even though the motorcycle had been trailing them for miles.
+Numerous motorcycle accidents occur because a car driver doesn't notice the motorcycle, and it appears to "come out of nowhere," even though the motorcycle has been trailing them for miles.

-It's best to pretend that you're invisible so there aren't any poor decisions made based on assumptions.
+It's best to pretend that you're invisible so that no poor decisions are made based on assumptions.

 4. Avoid Common Mistakes

-Being aware of and avoiding common mistakes made by other motorcycle riders is a great way to remain safe on the road.
+Being aware of and avoiding common mistakes made by other inexperienced drivers is a great way to remain safe on the road.

-One of the most common mistakes involving motorcycles occur when a car turns left in front of a motorcycle rider.
+One of the most common mistakes involving motorcycles occurs when a car turns left in front of a motorcycle rider.

 Other common mistakes are: